 - Display Top or Bottom - For ranked tables, choose whether to display the Top or the Bottom rows from your data and the Number of rows to display.

 - Break lines for blank values - When there are gaps in data, for example, if data is not refreshed during a time period, you can choose to break the chart lines to show the gaps in data.
 Alternatively, you can display a continuous line, where a line is drawn between known data points to fill in the gaps.
 By default, we break lines for blank values but you can deselect this option if you'd rather see a continuous line.

 - Show values as labels - Display values as labels in your chart.
 This option is not available for tables or summary charts.

 - Legend position - If your visualization includes a legend, choose to display it at the bottom, right, left, or top of your chart.
 You can also remove the legend by selecting None.

 - Comparison - Choose to either apply no comparison or to compare your data to other time periods (vs a previous period, vs the same period (last year), or vs a custom period).
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".
-Note that the date range for the dashboard and for the individual PowerMetric you are working with must be set to a time period that enables a comparison.
-For example, if you set the date range for a dashboard to All Time or Maximum date range, it will not be possible to compare to a different time period.
+Note that the date range for the dashboard and for the individual metric you are working with must be set to a time period that enables a comparison.
+For example, if you set the date range for a dashboard to Auto or Maximum date range, it will not be possible to compare to a different time period.

 For line and bar charts, the previous period's data displays in the background as a grey dotted line.